- Do I have to be a member to submit a proposal?

 - Lastly, if a panel has a commentator, he or she should not be the dissertation adviser of any member of the panel.

-Drawing upon the conference theme of “Pedagogies of Dissent,” the 2017 Program Committee believes we cannot think about new, powerful connections between the academy and the world if we use only conventional academic forms.
+Drawing upon the conference theme of “States of Emergence,” the 2018 Program Committee believes we cannot think about new, powerful connections between the academy and the world if we use only conventional academic forms.
 The Committee has proposed, therefore, several different formats that disrupt the conventional "three people reading papers" format.
 The Program Committee invites proposals in two broad categories of non-traditional formats that fall under: a) sessions with papers, and b) sessions without papers.

 A. Sessions with Papers